jrog20/FarrierApp/notes.md

 HORSE
 has_many :appointments
-belongs_to :farrier -OR- has_many :farriers, through: :appointments *Add on* belongs_to :owner
+belongs_to :farrier (-OR- has_one :farrier, through: :appointments??)
+*Add on* belongs_to :owner
 *Add on* belongs_to :barn
 t.string :name